open-policy-agent/opa/docs/DEVELOPMENT.md

 Verify the build was successful by running `opa version`.

-You can re-build the project with `make build` and execute all of the tests with `make test`.
+You can re-build the project with `make build`, execute all of the tests with `make test`, and execute all of the performance benchmarks with `make perf`.

 The static analysis checks (i.e., `go fmt`, `golint`, and `go vet` can be run with `make check`).